Cthompsonlbi/Pyber_Analysis/README.md

 ### Further Analysis Proposal

-To verify if the above proposals could lead to the inteneded benefits, I would propose additional analysis suggested below to have a better understanding of potential inflection points where riders will view other options as a better value when compared to PyBer's potential increase in fare/ride.
+To verify if the above proposals could lead to the intended benefits, I would propose additional analysis suggested below to have a better understanding of potential inflection points where riders will view other options as a better value when compared to PyBer's potential increase in fare/ride.
 If PyBer's fares/ride could increase to a point where riders explore other options.
 PyBer needs to find that point and stay just below it.

 * Run analysis on transportation options that compete with Pyber.
   * Analysis on other ride share options to better understand earnings/ride, earnings/driver
   * Analysis on cost and convenience on public transit
   * Analysis on Taxi drivers earnings/ride, earning/driver
-* Run analysis of potential unintended consequences of limity quantity of PyBer drivers in urban areas
+* Run analysis of potential unintended consequences of limiting quantity of PyBer drivers in urban areas
   * Will rates spike to high leading riders to other services hurting company revenue.